School Counselors:

 Provided below is information about our school counseling program and some of the ways school counselors work with students at each grade level throughout the year.

-A freshmen class meeting will be held in the fall to welcome students to the high school and introduce them to the school counseling program.
+A ninth grade class meeting will be held in the fall to welcome students to the high school and introduce them to the school counseling program.
 Later in the year, school counselors will conduct a classroom lesson on utilizing SchooLinks.
 This program enables students to access resources related to career/college readiness and planning, resume building, scholarship opportunities and more.
 Students are encouraged to utilize SchooLinks throughout high school.
-Freshmen progress meetings are scheduled in the spring, which include a review of progress during freshman year, and confirmation of sophomore course requests and remaining graduation requirements.
+Ninth grade progress meetings are scheduled in the spring, which include a review of progress during freshman year, and confirmation of sophomore course requests and remaining graduation requirements.
 Post high school goals are also discussed.

 A sophomore class meeting will be held in the fall.
-Sophomores are invited to take the Preliminary Scholastic Aptitude Test (PSAT) on a space available basis in October and the PreACT in the spring.
-These tests assist students in learning about their career/college readiness.
-More information about PSAT and PreACT will be shared in the fall.
+The Armed Services Vocational Aptitude Battery (ASVAB) will be administered to all 10th grade students each fall.
+The ASVAB measures developed abilities and helps predict future academic and occupational success.
+Sophomores are invited to take the PreACT in the spring on a space available basis.
+This assessment assists students in learning about their career/college readiness.
+More information about the PreACT will be shared in the fall.
 Later in the year, school counselors will conduct a classroom lesson on utilizing SchooLinks.
-In January and February, sophomores are invited to learn more about the International Baccalaureate (IB), Early College Career Academy (ECCA), and BOCES Career and Technical Education (CTE) programs.
+In December and January, sophomores are invited to learn more about the International Baccalaureate (IB), Early College Career Academy (ECCA), and BOCES Career and Technical Education (CTE) programs.
 Sophomore progress meetings are scheduled in the spring.
-Sophomores are invited to a college rep panel discussion and a college tour field trip (on a space available basis) in the spring.
-The Armed Services Vocational Aptitude Battery (ASVAB) will be offered to students in grades 10-12 each fall and spring.
-The ASVAB measures developed abilities and helps predict future academic and occupational success.
+Sophomores will attend a post-secondary planning panel discussion with college/military/workforce reps and are invited to a college tour field trip (on a space available basis) in the spring.